maelkupp/DGP-as-a-universal-tool/README.md

 This repository includes the following:

 - A **reduction from BLP to SAT**, based on a method developed by J.P.
-Warners (correctly cited in the accompanying report).
+Warners (J.P.
+Warners.
+A linear-time transformation of linear inequalities into conjunctive normal form.
+Information Processing Letters).
 - A **reduction from BLP to DGP**, developed during this project.
 - Several **variants** of the BLP → DGP reduction, each implemented and available for exploration.
 - A **dynamic programming algorithm** that solves the Subset Sum problem, created as part of an attempt to model BLP using DGP techniques.